sg4e/FMArchipelagoTracker/README.md

 The minor version is incremented when a new feature or new functionality is added to the tracker.

-The patch version in incremented when the release is only a bugfix.
+The patch version is incremented when the release is only a bugfix.

 ## Copyright